casics/dassie/dassie/utils/README.md

-Scripts for recreating the LoCTerms database
+Scripts for recreating the Dassie database
 ============================================

 Dependencies